ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

-talked about thanksgiving plans showed the content plan and lay out for each of the pages liked the pages and the way the content was organized emphasized the importance of pictures said to reach out the president of chi psi for alumni pictures and offered tour the house for pictures
+talked about thanksgiving plans showed the content plan and lay out for each of the pages liked the pages and the way the content was organized suggested inclusion of more fraternity colors, wanted to see final design look more polished and modern emphasized the importance of pictures said to reach out the president of chi psi for alumni pictures and offered tour the house for pictures